CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 ## Other Features
+- Free head/controller movement in main menu/pause menu/inventory/cut-scenes/Interactions
+- All dialogues have free head/controller movement
+- All mid-game mini-cut cams detached from controller
 - Weapon Scale/Angle fixes
+- Ingame crosshair reduced to dot
+- Weapon recoil/spread removed
+- Investigation Scanner left eye glitch fixed
-- Aligned weapons for much better accuracy
+- Aligned weapons for better accuracy
 - Character arms hidden
 - Character arms visible during montages
 - Attached weapons to Right Controller
 - Adjusted weapon positions for better feel
 - Bullet spread reduced when not aiming
 - Movement orientation set to Left Controller (feel free to change)
-- Free head/controller movement in main menu/pause menu/inventory/cut-scenes/Interactions
-- All dialogues have free head/controller movement
-- All mid-game mini-cut cams detached from controller
 - Some cvar tweaks
 - _Much more, ..
 Too many to list_
 ----

 ## Important Notes / FAQ's
+:question: _I can not aim during the "Target Practice" and "Weapon Calibration" scenes_

+:bulb: You need to aim with your Right Thumb-Stick (Investigating options and work-a-rounds)

+---
+:question: _The HUD is stcuk to my head during the "Shady Meetup" mission_

+:bulb: This is a work-a-round I had to settle for, you can still Aim and Shoot with your Right Motion Controller

+---
-:question: _How can I remove the Crosshair_
+:question: _How can I remove the Crosshair COMPLETELY_

-:bulb: The Crosshair can be removed via the in-game settings by settings
+:bulb: The Crosshair can be removed via the in-game settings

 ---